w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 that afterwards, some validators become aware of both C and C' while others remain aware of one of them (_right_).
 Validators in Group 3 must be aware of the network state in each head (C and C') and they may contribute to some or full extent on both.
-It is possible that due to network asynchrony two forks may grow in parallel for some time.
+It is possible that due to network asynchrony two forks may grow in parallel for some time, but eventually one fork will be chosen by the finality gadget.
+In the absence of an adversarial network it is unlikely that two forks will coexist for some time as there will be validators aware of both chain heads.

 ![parachain-forks](../assets/parachain-forks.png)